Eucalyptus nitens: Taxonomy and naming

 Shining gum was first formally described in 1899 by Henry Deane and Joseph Maiden, who gave it the name Eucalyptus goniocalyx var. nitens and published the description in Proceedings of the Linnean Society of New South Wales.
 In 1913, Maiden raised the variety to species status as E. nitens, publishing the change in his book, A Critical Revision of the Genus Eucalyptus.
 The specific epithet (nitens) is a Latin word meaning "shining", referring to the leaves, flower buds, fruit and bark of this species.

 Distribution

 Eucalyptus nitens occurs in Victoria on ranges east and north-east of Melbourne at high altitudes on the east of the Great Dividing Range from the Blue Range, Mt Monda and Mt Torbreck eastwards.
 It is also found on the high tablelands and mountains of southern New South Wales.
 There are two widely disjunct populations at high altitude (around 1500 m) at Barrington Tops and near Ebor in north eastern New South Wales.

 Uses

 In Tasmania Eucalyptus nitens is one of the most important plantation tree species along with Eucalyptus globulus (Tasmanian blue gum) and Pinus radiata (Monterey pine).
-The timber is mainly used in general construction but is beginning to be used in furniture where the discolourations may be a feature.
+As of 2021, Tasmania had around 210,000 hectares of nitens plantations, established for use in pulp mills.
+After the closure of the mills, they have typically been exported as woodchips, although in the 2020s there have been efforts to create engineered wood products.
+The timber can be used in general construction but is beginning to be used in furniture where the discolourations may be a feature.